SunLaria/Notes-App/README.md

 # Notes App

-Save Your Notes, Customzie it with font size, colors, and note size.
+Save Your Notes, Customzie the Note with font size, colors, and size.

 ## How To Use